-The Mission of Hope College Department of Music is to cultivate a community of music-makers who will transform lives, connect across cultures, and engage with society.

-The Department of Music offers a creative curriculum that bridges western and global, historical and contemporary traditions.
-Through rigorous standards in a supportive atmosphere, we nurture students in the pursuit of the highest levels of musical excellence.
-In addition to musical skills, we cultivate the curiosity, collaboration, versatility, and leadership that make those skills relevant for the 21st century.
+The Mission of Hope College Department of Music is to grow a community of music-makers who understand and experience the power of music to transform lives, connect across cultures, and engage with society.
+Through a creative curriculum that bridges western and global, historical and contemporary traditions, the department seeks to develop students' musical skills as well as the curiosity, collaboration, versatility, entrepreneurialism, leadership and community engagement that make those skills relevant for the 21st century.